Second Epistle of Peter: Chapter 1

 The chapters of this epistle show a triangular relationship between Christology (chapter 1), ethics (chapter 2) and eschatology (chapter 3).

 At the beginning of chapter 1, the author calls himself "Simeon Peter" (see Acts 15:14).
 This detail, for the scholar Rob. van Houwelingen, is evidence of the authenticity of the letter.
-The letter gives a list of seven virtues in the form of a ladder; Love, Brotherly affection, Godliness, Steadfastness, Self-control, Knowledge, and Excellence.
-Through the memory of Peter (1:12–15), the author encourages the addressees to lead holy and godly lives (11b); in verse 13 the author speaks of righteousness (being just) in a moral sense and in verse 14 his line of argument reaches a climax as the addressees are encouraged to do all they can to be found blameless (1 Thess 5:23).
-In short the author is concerned to encourage his addressees to behave ethically without reproach (1:5–7; 3:12–14), probably because of the impending parousia Second Coming, which will come like a thief in the night (3:10; 1 Thess 5:2).
+The letter gives a list of seven virtues in the form of a ladder: Love, Brotherly affection, Godliness, Steadfastness, Self-control, Knowledge, and Excellence.
+Through the memory of Peter (1:12–15), the author encourages the addressees to lead holy and godly lives (11b); in verse 13 the author speaks of righteousness (being just) in a moral sense, and in verse 14 his line of argument reaches a climax as the addressees are encouraged to do all they can to be found blameless (1 Thess 5:23).
+In short, the author's concern is to encourage his addressees to behave ethically without reproach (1:5–7; 3:12–14), probably because of the impending parousia (Second Coming), which will come like a thief in the night (3:10; 1 Thess 5:2).

 Chapter 2

-In this chapter the author affirms that, false teachers have arisen among the faithful to lead them astray with "destructive heresies" and "exploit people with false words" (2:1–2).
-Just as there were false prophets in ancient times, so there would be false teachers, moreover false prophets sheep's clothing were one of the prophecies of Jesus [Matt.
+In this chapter, the author affirms that false teachers have arisen among the faithful to lead them astray with "destructive heresies" and "exploit people with false words" (2:1–2).
+Just as there were false prophets in ancient times, so there would be false teachers, false prophets and sheep's clothing were one of the prophecies of Jesus [Matt.
 7:15], to which the author of this letter together with the author of 1 John refers [1 John 4:1].
 False teachers are accused of "denying the Lord who bought them" and promoting licentiousness (2:1–2).
 The author classifies false teachers as "irrational animals, instinctive creatures, born to be caught and destroyed" (2:12).
 They are "spots and stains, delighting in their dissipation" with "eyes full of adultery, insatiable for sin… hearts trained in covetousness" (2:13–14).
-As a solution 2 Peter proposes in the following chapter tools such as penance, aimed at purging sins, and the re-actualisation of the eschatological hope, to be expected with attention, service and perseverance.
-This chapter all likelihood adapts significant portions of the Epistle of Jude.
+As a solution, 2 Peter proposes in the following chapter tools such as penance, aimed at purging sins, and the reactualization of the eschatological hope, to be expected with attention, service and perseverance.
+This chapter in all likelihood adapts significant portions of the Epistle of Jude.

-The ethical goal is not to fall that debauchery, errors and to have hope, this is promoted with many stories of how God rescues the righteous while holding back the unrighteous for the day of judgment, the story of Noah, the story of Lot in Sodom and Gomorrah (2:6–8) and the story Balaam, son of Bosor (2:15–16) are used as a warning.
+The ethical goal is not to fall into that debauchery, and errors, and to have hope.
+This is promoted with many stories of how God rescues the righteous while holding back the unrighteous for the day of judgment, and the stories of Noah, the story of Lot in Sodom and Gomorrah (2:6–8) and the story Balaam, son of Bosor (2:15–16) are used as a warning.